 What are the causes of labyrinthitis?

-Bacteria enter the inner ear from the middle ear when the membrane separating them is broken.
-This can happen from an ear infection or sometimes a brain infection (meningitis).
+With bacterial infection, bacteria enter the inner ear from the middle ear when the membrane separating them is broken, perhaps as a result of an ear infection or sometimes a brain infection (meningitis).
+With this form of the condition, symptoms tend to go on for longer and long term ear damage is more common.

 What is the treatment for labyrinthitis?